-Portland DBT Institute strives for excellence in both a clinical setting and in our training of others in DBT.
-Our trainings offer a full orientation to DBT, from basics to courses developed to help DBT-savvy clinicians hone their skills.
+Portland DBT Institute strives for excellence in both clinical and training settings.
+Our trainings offer a full orientation to DBT, from basics to more advanced courses developed to help DBT-savvy clinicians further hone their skills.

-Our training faculty is lead by Dr. Linda Dimeff PhD, a co-developer of DBT for substance abusers in her more than two decades work with Dr. Marsha Linehan.
-All members of our training team have completed the highest levels of training with Behavioral Tech and Dr. Linehan, and are DBT certified and/or recognized as a DBT Expert in a specialty area including trauma, eating disorder, substance use and mental health within correctional facilities.
+Our training faculty is led by Dr. Linda Dimeff, PhD, a co-developer of DBT for substance abusers, with more than two decades of work with Dr. Marsha Linehan.
+All members of our training team have completed the highest levels of training with Behavioral Tech and Dr. Linehan, and are DBT certified and/or recognized as a DBT Expert in a specialty area, including trauma, eating disorders, substance use, and mental health within correctional facilities.

 We offer on-site training and consultation, as well as our regularly scheduled programs throughout the year.

 Linda Dimeff, PhD serves Portland DBT Institute, Inc. as Institute Director.
 Dr. Dimeff previously served as Chief Scientific Officer and Vice President at BTECH Research, Inc., an organization she co-founded with Marsha M. Linehan, PhD to facilitate the training and dissemination of DBT and other evidence-based therapies (EBTs).
 In addition to her role at Portland DBT Institute, Linda currently serves as the Chief Scientific Officer at Evidence-Based Practice Institute where she develops and evaluates emerging technologies that have the potential to transform training and delivery of EBTs.